DomailleEngineeringSoftware/Curing-Ovens/README.md

 Steps to download files.

-1. Copy files found on GITHUB to USB flash drive.
+1. Copy files found on GITHUB to USB flash drive less than 2Gb in size.
 2. Extract the .ZIP file to the root directory of the USB flash drive.
 3. Follow the PDF procedure found on GITHUB to re-load the cure oven software.